 I always wanted a PC.
 When one came into my life, I was hooked.
 I immersed myself into a world where I finally felt happy, accepted.

 When I wasn’t drinking to kill my shyness, I was writing short fantasy stories for my friends on an old typewriter, and playing The Legend of Zelda games on NES and SNES consoles I bought at a pawn shop to replace the ones my Mom sold in a yard sale after her and my father divorced.
 PlayStation 2 had been out for a while, but I could not afford one.
-My father moved in the apartment next door to me after his second divorce, and after getting in a fight with his new girlfriend over chatting online with other ladies, he gave me his Hewlett Packard PC.
+My father moved in the apartment next door to me after his second divorce, and after getting in a fight with his new girlfriend, now wife, over chatting online with other ladies, he gave me his Hewlett Packard PC.

 I always wanted a PC after playing DOS games on a friend’s, and when one finally came into my life, I was hooked.
 It wasn’t the best rig on the planet.
 I was lucky to be able to run Sim Farm, Alice and Deer Avenger on it, but it provided me with the perfect place to be myself without worrying about face-to-face ridicule.
 There were so many fantasy chat rooms and fanfiction outlets to pour my love of the genre into.
 I immersed myself into a world where I finally felt happy, accepted.
 I finally belonged to something.
 Some of the people I met online during this period I still keep in touch with and consider friends to this day.
 Yes, you can be friends with people online, and care about them, even if you have never met.
 It’s both a blessing and a curse.